WangXiaoMIGN/MIGNSKG/README.md

 ```matlab
 threshold=xlsread ('file name(include the path)','the name of sheet','a specific rectangular region (range) in Excel to save MI thresholds');//matlab
 ```
-*Remark 4:* In the above “graph_statisitcs.m”, we import MIGN (MI matrix obtained in Step 2) by using the following code:
+*Remark 4:* In the above "graph_statisitcs.m", we import MIGN (MI matrix obtained in Step 2) by using the following code:
 ```matlab
 load D:\matlab\work\Mutual_Information\MI_Results\I_E1;//matlab
 ```
-When you run "graph_statistics.m", please modify the above code according to the location where you save the m file obtained in step 2.
+When you run `graph_statistics.m`, please modify the above code according to the location where you save the m file obtained in step 2.

-*Remark 5:* Other m-files in the folder "Networkstatistics "  are the files (i.e., subfunctions) needed to successfully run “graph_statistics.m”.
+*Remark 5:* Other m-files in the folder "Networkstatistics"  are the files (i.e., subfunctions) needed to successfully run “graph_statistics.m”.
 Specifically,
 	 “clusteringcoef.m”: compute C for the network
 	“formatnet_N11.m”: for any MI threshod and MI matrix, compute the non-isolated node and then establish mutual information gene subnet
 	“newman_N11”: compute Q for the network